-The one notable difference between arroz Mexicano and arroz rojo seems to be the addition on vegetables.
+The one notable difference between arroz Mexicano and arroz rojo seems to be the addition of vegetables.

-Arroz rojo is pretty much just rice cooked in salsa roja (red sauce) where Mexican rice also calls for peas and carrots.
+Arroz rojo is pretty much just rice cooked in salsa roja (red sauce), whereas Mexican rice also calls for peas and carrots.

 It is worth noting that both side dishes are very popular in Mexico and Mexican restaurants.
 If you are making a Mexican themed dinner, you can choose between the two or use both.

 By the way, one of my favorite things about this recipe is that it is a waste not want not recipe.